-Another way to do it is by establishing a private charitable foundation.
+- By establishing a private charitable foundation.
 A private charitable foundation is an independent legal entity set up solely for charitable purposes.
-Unlike a public foundation, which relies on public donations for fundraising, private foundations are funded entirely (and controlled ) by a single individual, a family or a corporation.
+Unlike a public foundation, which relies on public donations for fundraising, private foundations are funded entirely (and controlled) by a single individual, a family, or a corporation.

 They can then route all their charitable giving to various causes and organizations through the foundation.
 The foundation itself can purchase a Life Insurance policy in your name, and pay policy premiums, with the funds available to it.